-This MOU will be administered by BSEE's Oil Spill Preparedness Division and ADEC's Preparedness Prevention and Response Program.
+This MOU will be administered by BSEE's Oil Spill Preparedness Division (OSPD) and the OSPR Administrator.

 Each Party will identify in writing a Designated Representative, or their designee, who will keep the other Party informed, in a timely manner, of issues, response plan submittals, and policy determinations that are relevant to oil spill planning, preparedness, and response for covered facilities.
 The Designated Representatives will facilitate the coordination of joint events under this MOU.
+For OSPR, the Administrator is responsible for identifying its Designated Representative.
 For BSEE, the Director is responsible for identifying its Designated Representative.
-For ADEC, the Division of Spill Prevention and Response Director is responsible for identifying its Designated Representative.

-The attachment entitled "Designated Representatives Addendum" lists the initial respective Designated Representatives and Points of Contact for implementation of this MOU.
-Each Designated Representative will maintain an accurate and updated list of Points of Contact for its respective agency and will notify its counterpart Designated Representative of any changes in agency representatives within a reasonable amount of time not to exceed 30 calendar days from the date the change became effective.
-These Designated Representatives and Points of Contact may be updated as needed by mutual written agreement and will be entitled "Updated Designated Representatives Addendum."
-Any updates to the Designated Representatives Addendum to the attachment and incorporated herein for all purposes.
+The attachment entitled, "Designated Representatives Addendum," lists the initial respective Designated Representatives and Points of Contact for implementation of this MOU.
+Each Designated Representative will maintain an accurate and updated list of Points of Contact for its respective agency and will notify its counterpart Designated Representative of any changes in agency representatives within a reasonable amount of time, not to exceed 30 calendar days from the date the change became effective.
+These Designated Representatives and Points of Contact may be updated as needed by mutual written agreement and will be entitled, "Updated Designated Representatives Addendum."
+Any updates to the Designated Representatives Addendum will not constitute material changes to this MOU and will become an addendum to the attachment and incorporated herein for all purposes.
 The version date should be included on any updated addendum.